 What are Roof Rats?

-The roof rat is the smaller of the two commensal rats, as the Norway rat is larger in size.
+oof rats are a little smaller than Norway rats, but they have longer tails.
 Roof rats are also referred to as black rats or ship rats.
 The rat gets its name from its tendency to find shelter in the upper parts of buildings.
 Once inside, roof rats not only damage materials by gnawing through them, but they also contaminate stored food and serve as vectors of dangerous diseases.

 These rats are thought to be of Southeast Asian origin, but they are now found worldwide, especially in the tropical regions.
 Roof rats are common in coastal states, seaports and the southern third of the country.